LeifNode/D3D12-DDSTextureLoader/README.md

 ### Functionality

-The functionality is the same as the original DDSTextureLoader except it does not currently support automatic mip-mapping.
+The functionality is the same as the original DDSTextureLoader except that it does not currently support automatic mip-mapping so mipmaps will need to be generated in an external tool.

 * Supports loading DDS textures with mip-maps
 * Supports most color formats